Fertigation: Fertilizing & Irrigation Made Easy

-Units come in two categories, Constant pressure (mainline installation) and non-constant pressure (installed after timers or zone valves).
+For homeowners, Ez-Flo units come in two categories, constant pressure (mainline installation) and non-constant pressure (installed after timers or zone valves).
 The non-constant pressure units are usually designed to connect to a hose bib and are normally a great fit for the backyard gardener.
 The downside to the non-constant pressure tanks is that you will normally connect one unit to each zone.
 So if you have 3 zones you would need 3 units.
 You can always move one unit from zone to zone as needed but if you have the system automated it can take away from some of automation as you have to remember to move the unit.

-The Constant Pressure units are spliced directly into the main water source and are usually much larger tanks.
+The constant pressure units are spliced directly into the main water source and offer more tank sizes.
 These tanks can feed multiple zones but are generally much more expensive and require some minor plumbing to install.

 When units are built to withstand constant pressure, that means they can be installed before the valves and timer (but after a backflow preventer).
 It will be clearly stated in the product description if a unit is built for constant pressure or not.

 Once you make the choice of which type of unit you want, you will next want to look at size.
 For example, let’s look at the ¾ gallon EZ-Flo unit with adjustable feed ratio of 1:100 to 1:1000.